Natural Home Cures Banner

 Peppermint

-Peppermint was first discovered in 1750’s in London, and since has been grown worldwide by migrants.
-It is a hybrid of water mint and spearmint and has a sharper taste then spearmint, and is commonly used in green salads or added to boiled potatoes and meat of lamb for its flavouring.
+Peppermint was first discovered in 1750’s in London, and since this time has grown worldwide by migrants.
+It is a hybrid of water mint and spearmint and has a sharper taste than spearmint, and is commonly used in green salads or added to boiled potatoes and meat of lamb for its flavouring.

 Medical Uses